PostHog/posthog.com/contents/docs/integrate/client/firefox-addon.md

 ## Product Analytics for Firefox Addons

-Do you have a firefox browser plugin with a popup extension and want to understand how it's being used?
+Do you have a Firefox browser plugin with a popup extension and want to understand how it's being used?
 PostHog is the perfect way to do just that.

 ## Installing PostHog inside your plugin